 Vibrations to be Simulated

-Several papers on the ground vibrations around wind turbines were examined to determine the target frequencies and amplitudes for the simulation device.
-Much of this research has been conducted to examine the interference wind turbine ground vibrations may have on sensitive seismic monitoring systems [3] [7].
+Several studies on the ground vibrations around wind turbines were conducted to determine the target frequencies and amplitudes for the simulation device.
+Much of this research has been conducted to examine the interference that wind turbine ground vibrations may have on sensitive seismic monitoring systems [3] [7].
 Reports have shown that vibrations from wind turbines can interfere with these systems as far as 62 km away when wind speeds are high [3].

 Several reports agreed that there are distinct structural bending modes detected around typical 80m tall turbines [3] [7].
 These modes correspond to vibrations of 0.32 Hz, 2.56 Hz and 5.88 Hz.

 The amplitude of vibrations is also needed to create an accurate simulation of the vibrations around turbines.
 Botha found that, at approximately 5.8 Hz and 90 m from the base of the turbine, the amplitude was 10-4 mm/s [8].
-At 2 km from the base, the vibration attenuation reduced the amplitude to 10-6 mm/s, with the same frequency.
+At 2 km from the base, the vibration reduced its amplitude from xxx m/s to 10-6 mm/s, with the same frequency.

-Most of the literature measured the vibrations using triaxial seismometers and accelerometers, therefore capturing the vibrations along the X-, Y-, and Z-axes.
-However, many only presented the data along the Z-axis, as this vibration was far more significant the horizontal movement [8] [3].
+Most of the literature monitored the vibrations using triaxial seismometers and accelerometers, therefore capturing the vibrations along the X-, Y-, and Z-axes.
+However, many only presented the data along the Z-axis, as this vibration was far more significant than the horizontal movements [8] [3].
 Other research only measured the Z-axis for this reason [9].

 For this simulator, creating vibrations like those felt close to the base of the turbine will be prioritized.
 A frequency of 5.8 Hz and amplitude of 10-4 mm/s will be targeted.
 If these variables are achieved, reducing the amplitude and frequency will be attempted.